 The IELTS exam assesses a student’s language ability and is widely considered as the global standard among English language proficiency tests.
 The test consists of four sections, listening reading, writing and speaking and test takers have to complete tasks in all four of these areas to prove that they have the required language skills to cope while working or studying in an English language environment.
-There is no pass or fail mark for the IELTS exam and students are instead awarded band scores ranging from 0 – 9.
+Even native English speakers from Singapore have to take the IELTS test.
+There are no pass or fail mark for the IELTS exam and students are instead awarded band scores ranging from 0 – 9.

 What Are the Band Scores?

 The IELTS results are designed to be easily understandable and fairly simple.
 Each band score corresponds to a particular level of English proficiency, with 1 being the lowest score you can get and 9 the highest.
 Each component of the test – Writing, Speaking, Reading and Listening – is given an individual score, so your overall exam result will be made up of a score for each component and an overall band score.
 The overall band score is the average of the four individual scores.
 In cases where the test takers average of the four individual scores ends in 0.25 Or 0.75 then the overall IELTS score will be rounded off to the nearest half band.

 The CEFR or The Common European Framework (CEFR) is an international framework for language ability descriptions.
 A person’s language ability and skills can fall within the CEFR system, which has 3 tiers, basic, independent and proficient, which are further divided into a six-mark scale which ranges from A1 (beginners) to C2 (advanced).

 A1 level- starter or beginner (the lowest level)

 These descriptors can apply to any of the languages spoken in Europe and do not only apply to the English Language.

 How Does CEFR Relate To The IELTS Band Score?